seancorfield/next-jdbc/doc/prepared-statements.md

 In addition, if the batch operation fails for a group of parameters, it is database-specific whether the remaining groups of parameters are used, i.e., whether the operation is performed for any further groups of parameters after the one that failed.
 The result of calling `execute-batch!` is a vector of integers.
 Each element of the vector is the number of rows affected by the operation for each group of parameters. `execute-batch!` may throw a `BatchUpdateException` and calling `.getUpdateCounts` (or `.getLargeUpdateCounts`) on the exception may return an array containing a mix of update counts and error values (a Java `int[]` or `long[]`).
 Some databases don't always return an update count but instead a value indicating the number of rows is not known (but sometimes you can still get the update counts).

 Finally, some database drivers don't do batched operations at all -- they accept `.executeBatch` but they run the operation as separate commands for the database rather than a single batched command.
+Some database drivers do not support `.getGeneratedKeys` (e.g., MS SQL Server and SQLite) so you cannot use `:return-generated-keys` and you need to use `RETURNING *` in your `INSERT` statements instead.